65+ Must-Have Gifts for RV Owners: The Ultimate Wishlist 2024

 Designate A Point Person

 The Pre-Travel Meeting is the perfect time to designate a point person for the trip.
-The Point Person and Host of the trip do not need to be the same person.
+The Point Person and Host of the trip do not need to be the same.

-The main job of the point is to help with travel arrangements, make necessary reservations, help develop an itinerary and ensure that the trip remains within the agreed budget.
-The Point Person will need to communicate with travelers on a regular basis and be detail oriented.
+The main job of the point is to help with travel arrangements, make necessary reservations, help develop an itinerary, and ensure that the trip remains within the agreed budget.
+The Point Person will need to communicate with travelers regularly and be detail-oriented.

 This may sound a little overboard as far as the delegation of duties, but which is worse: